-If you can't find the contacts file you want to import, check the information that came with the program that created the contacts, or visit the manufacturer's website.
-You might need to export contacts from the program before you can import them into Windows Contacts.
+If you can't find the contacts file you want to import, search online to learn more about the app that created the contacts and what file formats it exports.
+You might need to export contacts from the program before you can import them into Contacts.

 When a message appears telling you that the contacts import process has completed, click OK, and then click Close.

 When you export from Contacts, you can choose between two file types: .csv and .vcf.